Sir-Benjamin-source/SentinelAct/02_technical_spec.md

 All components exist today in production form.
 A working prototype on synthetic violations can be demonstrated in < 48 hours.

-We already live in a digital world; we need an expansion of human rights into it, not a limitation to progress and personal expression. -Sir Benjamin*
+*"We already live in a digital world; we need an expansion of human rights into it, not a limitation to progress and personal expression."* -Sir Benjamin*